Madrid is a city divided into 21 districts and one of them it is Chamberí district.

 On the opposite side there is Gregorio Marañón (L10 & L7) which is direct line to Bernabéu Stadium, and last but not least Iglesia (L1) that can get you to the popular « Puerta del Sol » and some other interesting places in the center.

-Besides, a lot of bars, supermarkets, pharmacies, banks or clothing stores just a couple minutes walking away.
+Besides, a lot of bars, supermarkets, pharmacies, banks, or clothing stores are just a couple minutes walking away.

 Chamberí’s growth